 Even Out Your Skin Tone

-Vitamin C is a popular treatment for a condition called hyperpigmentation, a skin condition that causes patches of skin to appear darker than others due to excessive production of melanin.
+Vitamin C is a popular treatment for hyper-pigmentation, a skin condition that causes patches of skin to appear darker than others due to excessive production of melanin.
 The vitamin prevents the production of an enzyme that creates pigmentation, known as tyrosinase, so the skin cannot darken.
 It also acts on the perifollicular pigment to inhibit darkening of the skin around hair follicles.

-If you’re only using vitamin C to beat colds and flu, you’re not using it to its full potential.
-With so many surprising uses, everyone should have more vitamin C in their lives.
+If you’re only using Vitamin C to beat colds and flu, you’re not using it to its full potential.
+With so many surprising uses, everyone should have more Vitamin C in their skin care routine.